logzio/logzio-helm/charts/logzio-telemetry/README.md

 * 0.0.25
   - Added affinity condition to the daemonset collector.
   - Added opencost duplicate metrics filtering.
+NOTE: Opencost can be enabled with [Logzio Monitorig Helm Chart](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring)
   - Fix condition for collector service.
   - Improved naming of the collector deployments:
     - Daemonset pods now have the "ds" suffix.